A Story of finding Truth and Value in Life

 Waking up in hospital 5 weeks later, feeling as if somebody would constantly hammer into my face, surrounded by life supporting lines, cables, monitors and noises of machines, unable to speak, unable to move, in need for assistance in every task, no matter how simple it seemed.
 That is an indescribable feeling, even more so at an age of 20 years.

 In my time in hospital I’ve had three cardiac arrests.
 From those subconscious experiences I feel like I know first hand where we’re going after life.
 We’re all heading to the same place, where it does not matter if you have money, a house, a car, a reputation or anything that we regard as “important” in life.
 The space is free of everything that we tend to know, appreciate and strive for.
 In this place, the only thing that counts is if you’re happy with your life, if you’ve been a good human, if you’ve used your resources to do good.
 In that place you’ll have to be one with yourself.
-There’s nothing else involved.
+There’s nothing and nobody else involved.
 If you’ve been good it’ll be good.

 With the loss of one eye, you’re being told that the brain capacity shifts to the hearing.
 That to me is both true and false.
 Your hearing gets a slight bump up in appreciation but you don’t hear differently.
 All frequencies and sounds are the same.
 The body just compensates for the missing eye by making audio signals seem more important than before.
-With that I found a new gate into music, an entrance to recognize the stories being told within this art, the stories that are only told in the best of qualities, available to everybody that wants to listen.
+Through that I found a new gate into music, an entrance to deeply recognize the stories being told within this art, the stories that are only told in the best of qualities, available to everybody that wants to listen.